16 Jan Kettlebell Training And Olympic Weightlifting – An Analysis Of Hip Power

 To be successful with kettlebells, you must be able to demonstrate a solid hip hinge.

 Please note that the hip hinge is not only useful in kettlebell training.
 The hip hinge is useful for optimizing human function, athletic performance, and keeping us out of pain.The hip hinge is useful for optimizing human function, athletic performance, and keeping us out of pain.Click To Tweet

 The power position is to Olympic weightlifting what the hip hinge is to kettlebell training.

-According to the great weightlifting coach and athlete, Danny Camargo, the power position is arguably the most important aspect of the snatch and clean and jerk.
+According to highly-respected weightlifting coach and athlete, Danny Camargo of Oly Concepts, the power position is arguably the most important component of the snatch and clean and jerk.

 The power position has been referred to the “scoop” during the snatch or clean and is a critical component to explosively lifting a heavy barbell to the shoulders – or overhead.